THE UNIVERSITY OF THE THIRD AGE

 Art for Leisure

-Meetings are held on the first Monday of the month throughout the year from 2pm to 4pm.
+Meetings are held on the first Monday of the month throughout the year from 2pm to 4pm. (no meeting in August.)
 There is no formal tuition and we work with our chosen medium on a self-help basis.

 Venue: During the winter months from October through to March we meet in the Woolman Room.
 Cost £1 per session which includes a hot drink and biscuit.

 We are a friendly, self-help group aiming to improve our life drawing skills, supported by visiting artists and tutors.
-We draw each other (clothed!) in a variety of poses, lasting between three to twenty minutes, which can be static or moving.
+We draw each other (clothed!) in a variety of poses, lasting from three to twenty minutes, which can be static or moving.
 We usually use pen, pencil, crayon, pastel and charcoal for this type of quick drawing, but we encourage experimentation.
-All abilities are welcome.

 Venue: Woolman Room 10.00am - 12.00 noon on the 2nd Tuesday and 4th Wednesday of the month.